braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/global_search.md

 ### Filter for archived content

-You can include archived content in your search results by toggling on **Show Archived Content**.
-By default, the toggle is off and archived content isn't included.
+You can include archived content in your search results by selecting **Show Archived Content**.
+By default, the toggle is off, and archived content isn't included.

 ![The "Show Archived Content" toggle.][4]